 Our school is an Operation Encompass school which means that we are able to give proactive support to those children and their families where domestic abuse is identified.
-We support children through small group sessions with our Mental Health Lead and/or a trained mental health teaching assistant.
+We support children through small group sessions with our Mental Health Lead and DDSL's.
 If needed, the DSL could support the family through social services and through support groups i.e. Cheshire East Domestic Abuse Hub (CEDAH), Refuge and Rape Crises Centre, Men's Advice Line, NSPCC, Victim Support, Family Rights Group, Relate, National Domestic Abuse, National LGBT+ Domestic Abuse and Childline.